 Students are free to organize and to associate for the promotion of their common interests.
 Assembly and Demonstration (just as Speech and Expression) within the public places of the institution are permitted, subject to reasonable time, place, and manner restrictions.
 Such restrictions are provided for the maintenance of order, and are applicable to local, state, and federal laws.
+Although encouraged, prior approval from the University is not required for assembly and demonstration in traditional public forums so long as the traditional public forum has not been previously reserved or scheduled for a particular function, no sound amplification is used, and the participants do not violate other University policies.

-Approval from the Vice President for Student Affairs or his/her designee is required for assembly and demonstration.
+To minimize possible scheduling conflicts and for efficient use of the University's facilities, the University encourages individuals or groups to contact and seek prior approval from the Vice President for Student Affairs or his/her designee for the scheduling of assembly and demonstration.
 The Vice President for Student Affairs or his/her designee designates areas for assembly and demonstration on a first-come, first-assigned basis.
-Persons or groups engaged in these activities must adhere to regulations governing the use of the designated areas.
+The individuals or groups engaged in these activities must adhere to regulations governing the use of the designated areas.